Chalermchon/albion-tools/README.md

 ## Building

-To create a production version of your app:
+Create a production version with:

 ```bash
 npm run build